TmoreiraBR/PhD-Thesis-codes/README.md

 # Túlio Moreira PhD Thesis
-Codes for reproducing results from PhD Thesis: AUTOMATIC FLEXIBLE CONTROL OF TIDAL RANGE STRUCTURES
+Revised codes for reproducing results from PhD Thesis: AUTOMATIC FLEXIBLE CONTROL OF TIDAL RANGE STRUCTURES

 This repository contains codes for simulating and optimising the operation of Tidal Range Structures (TRS).
 All simulation models are 0D.

 **Examples of conventional (prediction dependent) control optimisation algorithims (in Python), for the Swansea Bay Tidal Lagoon case study:**

-Two-Way Scheme: CH, CHV, EHT, EHTV, EHN, EHNV (EHN, EHNV -> Under revision)*
+Two-Way Scheme: CH, CHV, EHT, EHTV, EHN, EHNV (EHN, EHNV -> To be added)*

 Two-Way with Pumping Scheme: EHTP, EHTVP (To be added)*